Learning to Configure Agentic AI Systems: Experiments

 \subsection{Ablation Studies}

-\textbf{Why SFT refinement?} Comparing ARC and ARC w/o SFT rows in Table~\ref{tab:hrl_results}, the SFT phase consistently yields $1$--$3\%$ accuracy gains.
-Beyond accuracy, \textbf{SFT improves average episode reward by} $\mathbf{\approx 5\text{--}35\%}$ across all datasets and models, validating Theorem~\ref{thm:concentration}: distillation to elite trajectories raises the performance floor.
-This refinement distills successful strategies from the RL buffer, reducing output variance and improving consistency.
+\textbf{Why SFT refinement?} Comparing ARC and ARC w/o SFT rows in Table~\ref{tab:hrl_results} and~\ref{tab:taubench_airline}, the SFT phase consistently yields $1$--$3\%$ accuracy gains.
+Beyond accuracy, \textbf{SFT improves average episode reward by} $\mathbf{\approx 5\text{--}35\%}$ across all datasets and models, validating Theorem~\ref{thm:concentration}: distillation to elite trajectories raises the performance floor, this refinement distills successful strategies from the RL buffer.

-\textbf{Alternative training objectives.} We compared our PPO-based training against GRPO (group relative policy optimization), a popular policy optimization method.
+\textbf{Alternative training objectives.} We compared our PPO-based training against GRPO.
 PPO with shaped rewards outperformed GRPO: GRPO struggled with the sparse reward signal from correctness alone.
 We did not compare against value-based methods due to the high-dimensional action space and the need for efficient exploration.
 For post-training refinement, we evaluated DPO (direct preference optimization) as an alternative to SFT.
 Although pairwise comparisons can be constructed from the RL buffer for DPO, this approach exhibits overfitting on the training set, leading to degraded generalization performance compared to SFT.
 Details are in Table~\ref{tab:training_objectives} and Appendix~\ref{app:training_alternatives}.

 \textbf{Search-based alternatives.} Table~\ref{tab:hrl_results} includes grid and greedy search baselines.
-Grid search achieves $74.0\%$ on GSM8k after evaluating $50$ configurations, substantially below ARC ($88.5\%$).
-Greedy search attains 78.2\%, still falls well short of the RL baselines, confirming that naive exploration of the configuration space is insufficient.
-These results underscore the necessity of learning-based approaches for tractably navigating the combinatorial design space.
+Grid search achieves $74.0\%$, substantially below ARC ($88.5\%$).
+Greedy search performs even worse ($36.0\%$), confirming that naive exploration of the configuration space is insufficient and shows the necessity of learning-based approaches for tractably navigating the combinatorial design space.